danny-murray/Disease_Classifier/README.md

 # Disease_Classifier
 Utilising text classification techniques and machine learning algorithms to build a symptom-to-disease classifier, showcasing skills in natural language processing, feature extraction, model training, hyperparameter tuning and evaluation.
-Certainly!
-Here's the README.md content for easy copy-pasting:

 This repository contains code for building a symptom-to-disease classifier using machine learning techniques.
 Given a symptom description, the classifier predicts the most likely associated disease.